-• Payroll - Information on payroll will be emailed to you separately at a later date.
+• Payroll - Information on payroll will be emailed to you prior to the start of the semester

 • Health Insurance Enrollment:

 It is University policy that all full-time students in the Schools of Arts & Sciences and Engineering maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
 As a full-time student, you will be automatically enrolled in the University's health insurance plan.
 For more detailed information, please visit the Registrar's website.